brunovandamme/babel-plugin-transform-relative-path/README.md

 "plugins": ["babel-plugin-transform-relative-path"]
 ```

-The default maps all paths that are prefixed with '/' to the root directory.
+The default maps all paths that are prefixed with '/' to the current working directory.

 You can change the default configuration: